savonet/blog/_posts/2023-02-08-fosdem-2023-takeaway.md

 Unfortunately, though, there are some important pending changes in the code to make this suitable for production releases.
 This will, however, be the focus of the `2.3.x` release cycle and we are pretty stoked to see it happen!

 Meanwhile, remeber that this really benefits specific circumstances such as when having multiple encoded output from a single source.

-If you have several sources and outputs as separate entities, run them in separate scripts processes!
+If you have several sources and outputs as separate entities, run them in separate processes!
 If you have a single encoding format shared with different outputs, try [shared encoding](https://www.liquidsoap.info/doc-2.1.3/cookbook.html#shared-encoding)!

 ### Runtime optimizations